dmitrycello/yaglpp/docs/USAGE.md

 ```

 > [!NOTE]
-> For simplicity, each code exemple in the present tutorial begins with its commented file name.
+> For the sake of convenience, each code exemple in the present tutorial begins with its commented file name.

 ### 3. Add source files to the application project
 In the _Solution Explorer_, right-click the project's _Source Files_ filter icon.
 Click **`Add`** &rarr; **`New Item...
 (Ctrl+Shift+A)`**: